meghanakusuma/meghanakusuma/README.md

 </div>

-<p align="center">Feel free to reach out if you have any questions or just want to connect.
-Let's make the world more automated and efficient together! 🤝</p>
+<p align="center">Feel free to reach out if you have any questions or just want to connect. 🤝</p>